Doxuno

 DATA PROTECTION AND PRIVACY

 To the extent the Software processes personal data (as defined in Article 4(1) of the UK GDPR) of individuals for whom the Licensee is the controller, the parties shall comply with their respective obligations under the UK GDPR, the Data Protection Act 2018 and any applicable codes of practice issued by the Information Commissioner's Office.
 Where the Licensor processes such personal data on behalf of the Licensee, the parties shall enter into a data processing agreement meeting the requirements of Article 28 UK GDPR prior to the commencement of processing.
-Neither party shall transfer personal data outside the United Kingdom save in accordance with Chapter V of the UK GDPR.
-Each party shall notify the other without undue delay of any personal data breach that affects personal data processed in connection with the Software.
+Neither party shall transfer personal data outside the United Kingdom save in accordance with Chapter V of the UK GDPR (including by way of the UK Addendum to the EU Standard Contractual Clauses or the UK International Data Transfer Agreement).
+Each party shall notify the other without undue delay (and in any event the Licensor shall notify the Licensee within seventy-two (72) hours) of any personal data breach that affects personal data processed in connection with the Software, in line with Article 33 UK GDPR.

 LIMITED WARRANTY AND DISCLAIMER